Let’s start with an assumption: you are looking for the next real relationship of your life.

 For me, chemistry is part sexual attraction and part magic.
 There is no way to get a hit of either of these things online.
 But when you experience them in real-time you know it immediately.
-With that understanding, I think there are a several real world criteria that might help me find a relationship in 2015.
+With that understanding, I think there are several real-world criteria that might help me find a relationship in 2015.

 Spiritual But Not Religious.
 What this means to me is the person may or may not go to church, but their spiritual belief system is strong and vibrant in their lives.
 With that essential element to my perfect mate, I can assume that she probably attends some of the following places.
 Alternative churches in my city.
 Yoga studios all over town.

 Health Conscious.
 I’m more likely to meet my next mate in a Whole Foods than in a McDonald’s.
 I’m not sure how you go about meeting someone while shopping, but I guess if people are putting out the “hello” vibe you can sense it.
 I need to be more observant, more conversational, more open to nuance and fresh produce.